 Get your local election candidates to support the call to divest

-On Thursday 5 May, local council elections will be taking place across the UK.
+This May, local council elections will be taking place in England and Northern Ireland.

 Investing local pensions in fossil fuels is fuelling climate change and air pollution, contradicting local, national, and international commitments to tackle climate change.
 It is also putting members’ pensions in jeopardy as fossil fuel investments now pose a dangerous long-term financial risk to investors.

 Will you help us get candidates to sign the UK Divest pledge?

 “If elected, I will do all I can to ensure the council pension fund ends investment in fossil fuels within the next five years and invests in a just transition to a zero carbon economy.”

 Enter your postcode into the Who Can I Vote For? website to see if there are elections taking place near you and get the contact details of any candidates running in your area.

 Click here to see the full list of elections taking place

 Ask your friends to do the same